jbitencourtdoriatubino-droid/A/README.md

 - and creatend to be simple visisualisytion the arquecture of project
 - and exercisend i'm from what i know of the php

-2 📎 the initelize
+2 📎 the initelizy
-- witch the developing the api, i'm don't see a have made this
+- wich the developing the api, i'm don't saw a have made this
 - i'll did make the api, but
 - i don't knew it
 - i make the arquecture of the framework php